Metal Etching

 - Abrasive Etching

-- The process of using controlled, high-pressure compressed air to direct an abrasive, such as sand or aluminum oxide, at the surface of a material to create the etched effect.
+- The process of using controlled, high-pressure compressed air to direct an abrasive, such as sand or aluminum oxide, at the surface of a material to create an etched texture or pattern.

 - Acid Etching

-- Uses acid to engrave the surface of sheet metal.
+- Uses acid to engrave or chemically cut the surface of sheet metal with controlled depth and line detail.

 - Aluminum Etching

-- Used to create aluminum industrial parts that require many small grooves or holes, or a decorative finish.
+- Used to create aluminum parts that require small grooves, holes, markings, lightweight features, or a decorative surface finish.

 - Brass Etching

-- Used to create brass industrial parts that require many small grooves or holes, or a decorative finish.
+- Used to create brass parts that require fine detail, decorative finishes, product identification, or intricate surface patterns.

 - Chemical Etching

-- Uses acids, bases, and other chemicals to etch into the surface of metal.
+- Uses acids, bases, and other chemical agents to etch into the surface of metal for precision shapes, text, and patterns.

 - Chemical Machining

-- Used in many metal manufacturing industries to etch, cut or engrave metal plates in a number of capacities as it provides delicate and precise design capabilities.
+- Used in many metal manufacturing industries to etch, cut, or engrave thin metal plates in ways that support delicate, intricate, and repeatable designs.

 - Chemical Milling

-- A chemical process used by many industrial metal parts manufacturers to etch, cut, or engrave extremely delicate or precise lines into metal.
+- A chemical process used by industrial metal parts manufacturers to etch, cut, or engrave extremely delicate or precise lines into metal sheets and components.

 - Copper Etching

-- Used to create copper industrial parts that require many small grooves or holes, or a decorative finish.
+- Used to create copper parts that require fine grooves, conductive patterns, holes, detailed markings, or decorative finishes.

 - Dry Etching